Heading to Iceland and not sure what to pack? Read my step by step Iceland packing list to help you plan the perfect trip.

 Lastly, don’t forget the camera accessories; batteries, memory cards and a lens cleaning cloth.

 We’ve all had that face palm moment of getting to our destination to realize that we haven’t packed the adapter.
-Make sure you pack the European two pin plug adapter to avoid any disappointment.
+Make sure you pack the to avoid any disappointment.

 Or get yourself a universal travel adapter that can be used in pretty much every country around the world.